tmcclell/SKWithAgentsHack/README.md

    - Review `QUICK-START.md` for detailed setup and daily expectations
    - Engage with real migration scenarios in `challenges/day1-foundation/docs/`
    - Don't hesitate to ask questions during demos and hands-on sessions
-   - Collaborate and share discoveries with fellow participantsting enterprise migration tasks using **Semantic Kernel**, **Azure AI Foundry Agents**, and **Azure AI services**.
+   - Collaborate and share discoveries with fellow participantsting enterprise migration tasks using **Semantic Kernel**, **Azure AI Foundry Agents**, **Azure AI services**, and **GitHub Copilot Agents**.
 This hackathon project demonstrates how to build sophisticated AI-powered automation tools for complex migration scenarios.

 ## 🚀 Project Overview